rasundsbak/rtd-tutorial/docs/source/03_login..rst

 .. index:: login, ssh, bash, terminal

 Open the Command prompt (PC) or Terminal.
 Log in to Fox using ssh.
-You may find more information on the USIT page `Fox Account Creation and Login (SSH) <https://www.uio.no/english/services/it/research/platforms/edu-research/help/fox/account-login.md>`_
+You will need to read the information on the USIT page `Fox Account Creation and Login (SSH) <https://www.uio.no/english/services/it/research/platforms/edu-research/help/fox/account-login.md>`_

 Terminal view 1::